When Does Compiler Create Default and Copy Constructors in C++?

-In C++, compiler creates a default constructor if we don’t define our own constructor (See this).
-Compiler created default constructor has empty body, i.e., it doesn’t assign default values to data members (In java, default constructors assign default values).
+- In C++, the compiler creates a default constructor if we don’t define our own constructor.
+In C++, compiler created default constructor has an empty body, i.e., it doesn’t assign default values to data members.
+However, in Java default constructors assign default values.

-Compiler also creates a copy constructor if we don’t write our own copy constructor.
-Unlike default constructor, body of copy constructor created by compiler is not empty, it copies all data members of passed object to the object which is being created.
+- The compiler also creates a copy constructor if we don’t write our own copy constructor.
+Unlike the default constructor, the body of the copy constructor created by the compiler is not empty, it copies all data members of the passed object to the object which is being created.

-What happens when we write only a copy constructor – does compiler create default constructor?
+What happens when we write only a copy constructor – does the compiler create a default constructor?

-Compiler doesn’t create a default constructor if we write any constructor even if it is copy constructor.
+The compiler doesn’t create a default constructor if we write any constructor even if it is a copy constructor.
 For example, the following program doesn’t compile.

-What about reverse – what happens when we write a normal constructor and don’t write a copy constructor?
+What happens when we write a normal constructor and don’t write a copy constructor?

-Reverse is not true.
-Compiler creates a copy constructor if we don’t write our own.
-Compiler creates it even if we have written other constructors in class.
+The compiler creates a copy constructor if we don’t write our own.
+The compiler creates it even if we have written other constructors in a class.
 For example, the below program works fine.

 x = 10 y = 20

-So we need to write copy constructor only when we have pointers or run time allocation of resource like file handle, a network connection, etc (See this)
+So, we need to write a copy constructor only when we have pointers or run-time allocation of resources like filehandle, a network connection, etc.